pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

       "show_nav_level": 0
    }

+The part captions then become togglable using drop-boxes.

 .. note::

-   `"show_nav_level": 0` only works for parts and will behave the same as the default value `1`, if the pages are not divided into parts.
+   ``"show_nav_level": 0`` only works when parts are present, and will behave the same as the default value ``1``, if the pages are not divided into parts.

 .. _remove_toctrees: